D'Andre Swift Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Season Stats

-- The Lions, who rank 29th in the NFL in points scored, have dropped back to pass 58.0% of the time while opting for the ground attack 42.0% of the time.
+- The Lions, who rank 29th in the NFL in points scored, have attempted a pass 58.0% of the time while running the football 42.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Swift's matchup with the Seahawks.